Mt Huashan Hiking Trail

 There is a big difference between mountain climbing and mountain hikingMountain climbers have training, experience, and equipment.
 They also know full well the risks they are taking.
 Mountain Hiking is usually done by amateurs.
 I am more the hiking type myself.
 I remember walking to the top of Longs Peak in Colorado.
 It was a long way up there.
 It took the better part of a day, but it was worth it.
 The view was stunning, the weather was wonderful and the workout was exhilarating.
 Of course I was tired, but I didn't care!
 I still consider that climb to be one of the most enjoyable days of my life.

 One memory I carry from the Longs Peak experience was that I was never in fear.
 The trails were well-groomed, there were ropes on either side of the trail whenever necessary, and there was no area steep enough to require stairs.
 It was simply a long, very pleasant walk.
 In my opinion, there was little risk involved.
+Even if I stumbled and fell, there was no danger.

 The trail at Mt Huashan is much different.
 When I first posted the pictures of Huashan in January 2007, I believed it was the most dangerous trail I had ever seen.
 It is important to note since I first wrote this story, I have received several letters that suggest the Chinese have made significant improvements to this trail.

 I certainly hope so because in its original state the Huashan Hiking Trail was definitely a Death Trap.
 In addition to the story of Frank and Laura that you will read, I have two different people - both Chinese Nationals - who have written to me of past tragedies at Huashan.
+In addition, I have a report of a death as recent as June 2012.

-How Dangerous is the climbing at Mount Huashan?
+the Climb at Mount Huashan?

-The 'climbing' at Huashan is not 'mountain climbing'.
+not be considered 'mountain climbing'.
 Mountain climbing involves using advanced equipment and skill honed through experience.
-However the climb at Huashan is more correctly described as "Mountain Hiking".
+The climb at Huashan is more accurately described as "Mountain Hiking".

 Huashan has a well-known public trail used by anyone brave enough to give it a try regardless of their physical ability or previous climbing experience.
 As you will see for yourself, the pictures show normal people in comfortable clothes with no equipment and no special shoes.
 These people are mostly what you would call 'pedestrians', i.e. average people who probably have very little experience with dangerous climbs.
 In other words, people like you and me.

 Please refer to the Google search on the right.
 It was made in May 2008.
 I had the same results for 'huashan death' as well as 'huashan accident'.
 Considering the tight controls the Chinese keep on their press, I might never find any confirmation.
+Or perhaps the information is written in Chinese; a Google search in English probably won't reference the Chinese script.

 That said, the pictures don't lie.
 My own eyes tell me how dangerous this trail is.
 In certain parts, one mistake and you will fall to your death.